CHRISTINE E. LYNN

 The faculty in the College may recommend the Doctor of Nursing Practice when the student has met the following requirements:

-2. The candidate must complete 1000 clinical hours in graduate courses beyond the bachelor’s degree.
+2. The candidate must complete a minimum of 1000 clinical hours in graduate courses beyond the bachelor’s degree.

 3. The candidate must complete a D.N.P. project that evaluates an innovation related to advanced practice nursing and/or administration of nursing care.